yanga-sdpss/onboard-javascript/README.md

 1. Run `env.bat`
 1. Run `go run main.go`
 1. Open up your browser and point it to [http://localhost:2050](http://localhost:2050).
 You should see "Hello"
-1. Create a new TypeScript project in the root of the repository
+1. Using Visual Studio, create a new TypeScript project in the root of the repository
 1. Under the Web section of the project properties under Servers, change the dropdown to "External Host" and the project URL to http://localhost:2050
 1. Get coding!